Quebec Tax -> Personal tax credits

 People with income from employment or from carrying on a business may apply for the work premium, which is calculated based on income and dependents.
 For more information see the Quebec Revenue Ministry Work Premium web page.
 Calcul@ide, on the Regie des Rentes Quebec (RRQ) website, will help you estimate the amount of refundable tax credit you will receive for the Work Premium.

-The Quebec 2016 Budget announced that the adapted work premium, which is available for households whose capacity for employment is severely limited, will be increased for 2016, for households without children.
-For 2016, the premium rate is increased from 7% to 9%, which results in the following maximum premiums:
+The Quebec 2016 Budget announced that the adapted work premium, which is available for households whose capacity for employment is severely limited, would be increased for 2016, for households without children.
+For 2016, the premium rate was increased from 7% to 9%, which resulted in the following maximum premiums:

-The 2016 family income at which a household is no longer eligible for the adapted work premium is now
+The 2016 family income at which a household is no longer eligible for the adapted work premium was

 Starting in 2015, full-time students are not eligible for the work premium or the adapted work premium unless they are, at the end of the taxation year, the parent of a child that lives with them.
-For more information see the Revenue Quebec Application for Advance Payments of the Work Premium Tax Credit.
+For more information see the Revenue Quebec information on Advance Payments of the Work Premium Tax Credits.

-A refundable tax credit for physical, artistic and cultural activities for young people aged 5 to 16 is being introduced gradually starting in 2013, as per the November 2012 Budget.
+A refundable tax credit for physical, artistic and cultural activities for young people aged 5 to 16 was introduced gradually starting in 2013, as per the November 2012 Budget.

 20% of eligible expenses, up to a maximum of $100 for 2013, will be reimbursed.
 The maximum eligible expense will increase by $100 each year until it reaches $500 in 2017.
 This will provide a tax credit of up to $100 per child in 2017, for families with an income of $130,000 or less.

 For a young person with an impairment, an additional tax credit equivalent to the maximum tax credit will be paid once a minimum of 25% of the maximum eligible expense has been paid.

 For more information, see the Quebec Revenue Ministry information on the Refundable Tax Credit for Children's Activities.